Border checks stopped at N Ireland ports after threats - WTMJ

 Since the U.K. left the European Union’s economic structures at the end of 2020, customs and veterinary checks have been imposed on goods moving between Britain and the bloc.
 Under the U.K.-EU divorce terms there are also checks on British goods going to Northern Ireland, because it shares a border with EU member Ireland.

 An open border between Northern Ireland and the Republic of Ireland is a key pillar of the peace process that ended decades of violence in the region.
-With Britain out of the EU, the only way to avoid checks along that border was to keep Northern Ireland bound to some of the EU’s rules — and that means checks on trade between Northern Ireland and the rest of the U.K.
+With Britain out of the EU, the only way to avoid customs and health checks along that border was to keep Northern Ireland bound to some of the EU’s rules —- and that means checks on trade between Northern Ireland and the rest of the U.K.

 That decision is opposed by pro-British Unionist politicians, who say it amounts to a border in the Irish Sea between Northern Ireland and the rest of the U.K. Police have warned that violent pro-British Loyalist groups could capitalize on the tensions.

-“There is no place in society for intimidation and threats against anyone going to their place of work,” they said.
+“There is no place in society for intimidation and threats against anyone going to their place of work,” the power-sharing Executive said in a statement.

-While Irish nationalist parties broadly support the Brexit deal’s arrangements for Northern Ireland, Unionist parties see the U.K.-EU agreement as part of the problem.
+Behind the unanimous condemnation, there are opposing views of Northern Ireland’s post-Brexit status.
+Northern Ireland’s Irish nationalist parties broadly support the Brexit deal’s arrangements, but Unionist parties see the U.K.-EU agreement as driving a wedge between Northern Ireland and the rest of the U.K.

 Ian Paisley, a lawmaker from the pro-British Democratic Unionist Party, said the new trade arrangements had upset “the delicate community balance which exists here.”